mattcbaker/skinny/README.md

 The command api accepts a command to be ran and a dictionary of parameters, and it will return an `int` indicating the number of affected rows.
 The return will be `-1` if no rows are affected.

+## Performance
+Skinny's performance characteristics can be seen in the [performance test file](tests/PerformanceTests.cs).

+## Running the tests
+Copy the `.env.example` to a file named `.env` in `tests/`.
+Edit the file to include your settings values and then run the tests with `dotnet test`.

 ## License
 Skinny is licensed under the Apache 2 license.
 The license [can be viewed here](LICENSE).